Notion Sites in 2026: Features, Pricing, Pros, Cons (Real Examples)

 Need to spin up a website for a conference, meetup, or other event?
 Try this conference event page template from the Notion team.

-What’s your favorite way to use Notion Sites?
-Share it with us on X.
+What's your favorite way to use Notion Sites?
+Share it on X.